-In advance of the preparation of a Statutory Plan for the wider City Edge area, the Development Plan's Core Strategy figures for the Naas Road / Ballymount Neighbourhood have been incorporated into the non-statutory Strategic Framework, which outlines potential capacity for new homes over the longer-term within a wider mixed use community.
-This highlights the importance of this neighbourhood area as one of the strategic growth areas not only for South Dublin County but also for the Dublin Region, providing for compact growth with higher densities along strategic rail corridors and existing and new bus connections.
+The development framework for this neighbourhood - as part of the Naas Road / Ballymount / Park West URDF Masterplan - will set out the number of new homes to be provided over the longer-term within a wider community with retail, employment and services.
+This area is one of the strategic growth areas not only for South Dublin County but also for the Dublin Region, providing for compact growth with higher densities along strategic rail corridors and existing and new bus connections.

-To help address the housing challenges, the vision for the City Edge Strategic Framework area seeks to promote a range and variety of new homes of varying tenure and mix.
+The emerging vision for the Masterplan area in relation to housing is to accommodate a range and variety of new homes of varying tenure and mix.

-This Neighbourhood Area includes the Ballymount industrial lands east of the M50 as well as the Western Industrial Estate to the north of the neighbourhood.
+This Neighbourhood Area includes the Ballymount Industrial Lands east of the M50 as well as the Western Industrial Estate to the north of the Neighbourhood.
 The Naas Road cuts through the area on an east to west axis.
-Sustainable Movement Studies as background information were undertaken for each Neighbourhood Area, as described in section 12.1.
+Sustainable Movement Studies were undertaken for each Neighbourhood Area, as described in section 11.1.

-The Studies identified a number of key issues and proposed solutions for this area which are identified below.
-Transport and movement issues and solutions will be considered as part of the statutory plan for the wider area.
+The studies identify a number of key issues and proposed solutions for this area which are identified below.